abdkhanstd/Sports2/README.md

 #### Acknowledgment
 Thanks to Mr. Waqas Amin, Tahseen Khan, and other sports lovers who helped in, locating, cropping and annotating the videos.
 Moreover, thanks to harvitronix for providing the base code.

-Please note that the V2 of SP2 data set has some slight changes.
+#### Please note that the V2 of SP2 data set has some slight changes (Please vistit SPNet repository)